 Founder and Principal

-She is a registered architect in New York State and is NCARB certifed, a LEED accredited professional, and a Certfied Passive House tradesman.
-WBE paperwork is in process for FNA.
+She is a registered architect in New York State, New Jersey, Georgia and is NCARB certified, a LEED accredited professional, and a Certified Passive House Consultant and Certified Passive House Tradesman (Building Envelope).
+WBE paperwork is in progress for FNA.

 Academics and Research

 She instructs a combination of Architecture Design Studios and Environmental Technology courses at Syracuse University, Parsons, and Pratt Institute.
 She has also taught as a thesis advisor at RISD.

 Her Eco-Urban Seminar at Syracuse University explores urban resiliency, energy, and waste topics through discussions with experts and visits in the field and original research.

 She co-taught an architecture studio with Angie Co for Syracuse University collaborating with South Bronx Unite and included panels with South Bronx Unite, NYCCLI members and CLTs, including Nos Quedamos plus Hester Street Collaborative.
 We worked with the students to make affordable housing proposals for a Community Land Trust in South Bronx.

 The Environmental Technology course at Pratt, which Julie coordinated and developed the curriculum for, incorporates site visits to Passive Houses, Arup Sound Lab, and Lighting Facilities as well as guest speakers in the field.